Is Teeth Whitening for You?

-Whitening toothpastes improve the appearance of your teeth by removing stains with polishes, chemicals and other non-bleaching agents.
+Whitening toothpaste improves the appearance of your teeth by removing stains with polishes, chemicals, and other non-bleaching agents.
 Look for the ADA Seal of Acceptance when buying a whitening toothpaste.

 Since children have more sensitive teeth than adults, the AGD does not recommend whitening until after age 14 – when tooth pulp is fully formed.